LLNL/shroud/README.md

-# Shroud: A program to generate wrappers for language bindings.
+# Shroud: generate Fortran and Python wrappers for C and C++ libraries.

 **Shroud** is a tool for creating a Fortran or Python interface to a C or C++ library.
 It can also create a C API for a C++ library.